Abhishekmishra2808/tooling-trusted-releases/README.md

   <img alt="Apache License" src="https://img.shields.io/github/license/apache/tooling-trusted-releases" />
 </a>

+**NOTE: New contributors must introduce themselves on [the development mailing list first](mailto:dev@tooling.apache.org), to deter spam.
+Contributions are very welcome, but please do not submit a PR until you have introduced yourself first.**

 ## Status

 This repository contains code developed by the **Apache Software Foundation (ASF) Tooling team**.